Real Estate Broker Programs: Get Licensed

 Find answers to our most commonly asked questions.

 Is Real Estate Institute approved by the IDFPR as a pre-license school?

 Yes.
 Real Estate Institute is approved by the Illinois Department of Financial and Professional Regulation.
 Education Provider #515.000001.
 We offer courses that are required as prerequisites for the Leasing Agent, Broker, and Managing Broker licensing examinations.

 What's the best way to determine which real estate license I should consider?

 We recommend that you review our license comparison.
 We have designed well organized, high quality programs for each Illinois real estate license type.
-Pleae see below for additional FAQs for each license type.
+Please see additional FAQs for each license type.